mcollina/autocannon/README.md

 autocannon.track(instance, {renderProgressBar: false})
 ```

-Checkout [this example](./samples/track-run.js) to see it in use, as well.
+Check out [this example](./samples/track-run.js) to see it in use, as well.

 ### autocannon.printResult(resultObject[, opts])

 Print the result tables to the terminal, programmatically.

 * `resultObject`: The result object of autocannon. _REQUIRED_.
 * `opts`: Configuration options for printing the tables.
-This can have the following attibutes. _OPTIONAL_.
+This can have the following attributes. _OPTIONAL_.
     * `outputStream`: The stream to output to. default: `process.stderr`.
     * `renderResultsTable`: A truthy value to enable the rendering of the results table. default: `true`.
     * `renderLatencyTable`: A truthy value to enable the rendering of the latency table. default: `false`.